Nebraska vs. Creighton College Basketball Predictions & Picks - December 3

 Nebraska Performance Insights

-- The Cornhuskers outscore opponents by 19.7 points per game (scoring 81.6 points per game to rank 60th in college basketball while allowing 61.9 per outing to rank 21st in college basketball) and have a +138 scoring differential overall.
+- The Cornhuskers outscore opponents by 19.7 points per game (scoring 81.6 points per game to rank 57th in college basketball while giving up 61.9 per outing to rank 21st in college basketball) and have a +138 scoring differential overall.

-- Nebraska is 19th in college basketball at 39 rebounds per game.
-That's seven more than the 32 its opponents average.
+- Nebraska wins the rebound battle by 7.0 boards on average.
+It collects 39.0 rebounds per game, which ranks 19th in college basketball, while its opponents pull down 32.0 per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.